ZacharyLane1204/SNe-JLA-Pantheon-Analysis/README.md

 'omega_likelihood_graphs.py' for the omega likelihood graphs

 'graphAnalysis.py' for the Bayesian parameter plotting and frequentist on the same graph, this relies on 'parameter_MLE.py' and 'freq_code_analysis.py'

+MAKE SURE TO CHANGE INPUT DATA FILES BEFORE USING THIS CODE!